 Although no longer required for the entry of a final decree, the establishment of "fault grounds" in a divorce action may be necessary.

-A court may grant a divorce to the innocent and injured spouse whenever it is judged that the other spouse has offered such indignities to the innocent and injured spouse as to render the spouse's condition intolerable and life burdensome.
+Although no-fault divorces are now more common, a court may grant a fault divorce to the innocent and injured spouse whenever it is judged that the other spouse has offered such indignities to the innocent and injured spouse as to render the spouse's condition intolerable and life burdensome.
 There are two requirements for divorce based on indignities: (1) the existence of indignities (See Divorce Code infra); and (2) the direction of them to an innocent and injured spouse.

 If you've been placed in a situation with your spouse where you believe you have been treated poorly and need to file a divorce on "indignity grounds," you should seek the assistance of experienced counsel.
-The establishment of indignities may prove useful in other areas, such as support.
-(See link to article).
-You may contact Shaffer & Engle Law Offices, LLC toll free or email us today.
+The establishment of indignities may prove useful in other areas, such as child support.

 Divorce Fault divorce No-fault divorce Child support Filing for divorce Divorce petitions and complaints Divorcing someone in prison Bigamy Divorce and family Criminal defense Family law Domestic relationships Marriage

 Sign up to receive a 10-part series of useful information and legal advice about the divorce process.